Afsheen06/Zonewatch-AI/README.md

 **Backend / API Routes**
 - Next.js API routes handle image intake, Gemini API calls, and response formatting — keeping the Gemini API key server-side and never exposed to the client.
+- Uploaded files are validated for type (PNG/JPG/WebP) and size (max 10MB) before being sent to Gemini.
+- API errors are caught and sanitized before reaching the client, so no internal error detail or stack trace is ever exposed.

+**Testing**
+- Jest + React Testing Library cover: risk classification logic, API route behavior (including simulated Gemini failures), and dashboard component rendering.

 **Deployment**
 - Hosted on **Vercel**, taking advantage of serverless functions for the API layer and edge-optimized delivery for the frontend.